 The miniseries GHOUL is directed by British writer/director Patrick Graham, who is based in Mumbai, India and this is going to be his major project.

-As per the plot of the series, it follows a young female interrogator in a military detention centre who is assigned to investigate the eerie behaviour of a new prisoner.
+As per the plot of the series, it follows a young female interrogator in a military detention center who is assigned to investigate the eerie behavior of a new prisoner.
 She soon finds out that some of the terrorists held inside the prison are not of this world, and then her survival in such a spooky atmosphere becomes a battle of life and death.

 Another interesting aspect of this project is that it’s been produced by Indian as well as overseas companies, including the Phantom Films (co-founded by two prolific Indian filmmakers: Anurag Kashyap and Vikramaditya Motwane); Hollywood’s Blumhouse Productions, which has produced the likes of The Purge, Paranormal Activity, Insidious and Sinister franchises; and Ivanhoe Pictures, which is into developing, producing, and acquiring film and television content for global viewers.

 GHOUL has been produced as a film and then acquired by Netflix for distribution.
 This will now be aired as a three-part series.
 It is the first of three films in which the production houses have agreed in their partnership to create local language horror films.